Best Plant Milk for Protein Shakes (2026)

 No. Plant milk doesn't interfere with protein absorption.
 The protein from both your powder and plant milk will be absorbed effectively by your body.

-Should I use sweetened or unsweetened plant milk?
+Should I use sweetened or unsweetened plant milk for protein shakes?

 Unsweetened is better for protein shakes.
 Most protein powders are already sweetened, and using sweetened plant milk can make shakes overly sweet and add unnecessary sugar calories.